-If you want, this is a good moment for an alignment check.
+This is a good moment for an alignment check.

 (2) If you are a perfectionist (why not!), you might find that the three wooden mount blocks could be 1 or 2mm taller than they really are.
 I often put a bit of cardboard between wooden block and PCB (or between block and case back) so the top of the LEDs sit almost flush against the acrylic panel.
 It does not matter much, but why not.

 The reason for this: not all wooden cases are 100% the same height, and I have to choose the safe maximum height for all of them when cutting the blocks.
-Apologies: this imprecision is the consequence of using a wooden case (they're handcrafted real wood artisanal products, blah blah blah).
+Apologies: this imprecision is the consequence of using a wooden case (they're handcrafted real wood artisanal products, blah blah).

 E. Screw the PCB onto the wood blocks.